 Ancient and old Greek (up to a few decades ago) had one more case:

 In contemporary Greek the dative case has been replaced by the accusative, but it remains fossilized in a few stock phrases and expressions (“εν πάση περιπτώσει” = “in any case”, “εν τούτοις” = “however”, etc.).
 See this page for a list of fossilized dative forms in Modern Greek.

 There are two numbers in Greek: singular, and plural.
-Very old Greek (of Homer’s time) had an additional number, the dual (denoting pairs of entities).
+Classic Greek (including the most ancient texts, of Homer’s time) had an additional number, the dual (denoting pairs of entities).
 In Plato (typical Classic Greek), the dual is still in use (e.g., Symposium, §180d, §184c, §213d, etc.), but seems to belong to the academic, erudite language.
 Today there is not even a fossil of the dual number remaining in the language, to the best of my knowledge.
 Number names in Greek: Singular: Ενικός; Plural: Πληθυντικός; Ancient Dual: Δυϊκός.

 The following tenses exist in both Modern and Ancient Greek (you will see them presented usually in the same order in Greek grammar books):